 Enter the last name, specialty or keyword for your search below.

 School of Medicine

 The National Institutes of Health / National Institute on Aging (NIH/NIA) Summer Internship Program in Biomedical Research offers hands-on experience and a unique opportunity for high school, college, graduate and medical students to develop skills in scientific research.
 Summer internships generally last from eight to ten weeks, beginning in late May and ending in mid-to-late August.
 Some flexibility exists to accommodate individual student needs.

 To be eligible for this program, students must be:

-Summer Program Coordinator
+NIA Summer Program Coordinator

 Whether you're crossing the country or the globe, we make it easy to access world-class care at Johns Hopkins.